 NATO has been conducting Alliance-level exercises since 1951.
 In the early years of the Alliance, NATO forces conducted exercises to strengthen their ability to practise collective defence.
 In other words, they were conducted to ensure that forces were prepared in the case of an attack.

-An integrated force under centralised command was called for in September 1950.
-By December 1950, the first Supreme Allied Commander Europe, US General Dwight D. Eisenhower, was appointed.
-Following this appointment, national forces were put under centralised command.
+The outbreak of the Korean War in June 1950 helped the Allies quickly understand the importance of an integrated force under centralised command. .
+By December 1950, the first Supreme Allied Commander Europe, US General Dwight D. Eisenhower, was appointed and following this appointment, national forces were put under centralised command.

 The Alliance’s first exercises were held in the autumn of 1951.
 During 1953, there were approximately 100 exercises of various kinds conducted by NATO commanders.
 From this point on, NATO forces were no longer a collection of national units, but were beginning to gain cohesion.
 A year after Allied Command Europe became operational, General Eisenhower reported that “the combat readiness of our troops has improved markedly”.